hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-basics-lab.md

 ???
 * We'll be using the Instruqt platform for labs in this workshop.
 * Don't worry if you've never used it before: there is an easy tutorial that you can run through in 5-10 minutes.

 ---
-name: lab-vault-basics-challenge-1
-# 👩‍💻 Challenge 1: The Vault CLI
-* In this lab, you'll run some of the Vault CLI commands.
-* You'll do this in the first challenge, "The Vault CLI", of the [Vault Basics](https://play.instruqt.com/hashicorp/invite/qfwncq62zsxu) Instruqt track.

-???
-* Now, you can try running some Vault CLI commands yourself in the first challenge of our first Instruqt track in this workshop.
-* This lab covers concepts introduced in chapters 2-6.

----
 name:lab-vault-basics-challenge-1-instructions